ShrRa/interpython_hpc/_episodes/14-command-line.md

 ```output
 /home/edu02/hpc_workshop/data
 ```
 This creates the variable for an individual shell window.
-If you exit that window the variable disappears.
+If you exit that window, the variable disappears.
 If you want to make a permanent variable, you can copy and paste the entire export command into your `.bashrc` or `.bash_profile` file.
-This is a file that lives in your home directory and is executed every time you open a shell window.
+This is an invisible file that lives in your home directory and is executed every time you open a shell window; since these files are invisible, you need to use
+`ls` with an `-a` flag to see them, and to edit them, you have to add a dot before the file name, e.g. `nano ~/.bashrc`.

+> ## Does creating a variable create the directory?
+> No matter whether you defined the variable only for the duration of the terminal session or in your `.bashrc` file, it is only a variable.
+The directory itself does not exist unless you
+> run `mkdir` command.
+Try executing `cd $DATA_DIR` - you will get an error, notifying you that this directory does not exist.
+{: .callout}

 > ## Help!
 I over wrote my PATH variable and now nothing works
 > The `PATH` variable tells your shell where to find all of its commands.
 If you overwrite this, a lot of things break.
 For this reason you usually append or prepend to your `PATH` variable rather than overwriting it entirely.
 If you overwrite it you can always close the shell window and reopen it.
 To append a directory to your `PATH` variable use the `:` between `PATH` and the new directory.
-For example, to add our `code` directory to the end of our path we can type:
+For example, to add a `code` directory to the end of our path we can type:
 > ```bash
 > $ export PATH=$PATH:/home/edu02/hpc_workshop/code
 > ```
-where `edu02` is replaced with your Bura user name.
+> where `edu02` is replaced with your Bura user name.
+> Even if this directory does not exist (as it is in our case), nothing breaks, however, the shell will search for the available commands in these non-existing directories as well every time you run a command.
 {: .callout}

 ## Getting files to and from the HPC
 HPCs are a great resource for computing - but they are not a long term storage solution.
 You will want to move the files from the HPC to a file system that you control.
 You may also want to prototype a script locally and then move it to the HPC and run it.
 There are three ways you can move files back and forth: `scp`, `rsync`, and using GitHub (or other version control).

 `scp` stands for secure copy.
 The command format is `scp <what you want to copy> <where to put it>` and these paths are always specified from where you are.
 Because you will be going from one system to another - one of the locations will include both the address to the system and the path, separated by a colon.
 For this part, we will exit Bura.
-You can do that by typing `exit`.
+Type `exit` to return to your local shell.

 Now we will use `scp` to copy our `hello_world.sh` script to our local directory (`.`).
 After executing the `scp` command you will be asked for your password.
 Use your ssh password.
 ```bash